-I recently spent a full month in Lisbon (because I can’t get enough of the city) and went out of my way to check out as many Miradouros as possible.
-Below is a personal list of my absolute favorite viewpoints in Lisbon, I hope you enjoy!
+I recently spent a full month in Lisbon (because I can’t get enough of the city) and went out of my way to check out as many Lisbon viewpoints as possible.
+Below is a personal list of my absolute favorite Miradouros in Lisbon, I hope you enjoy!

 Learning basic Portuguese phrases goes a long way

 However, it’s very easy to get by using English.
 Regardless, a little effort goes a long way.
 Here’s a few words worth learning and using during your visit to Lisbon.

 - Thank you: Obrigada